 Hawaii Certificate of Good Standing

 A Hawaii Certificate of Good Standing costs $7.50, and can be ordered online through Hawaii Business Express.
-There is no expedited option, but if you’re filing online, you’ll receive a printable certificate right away.
-Mailed copies can take five days or longer to be processed.
+There is no expedited option, but if you’re filing online, you’ll receive a printable certificate as soon as the state receives your order.
+Mailed copies can take five days or longer to be processed (not including mailing time).

 Here’s how to get a Hawaii Certificate of Good Standing.

 Business Insurance Premiums